 Preheat the oven to 350°F.

-Grease three 9-inch cake pans and place a parchment circle in the bottom of the pans, then grease the parchment paper.
+Grease three 9-inch cake pans, place a parchment circle in the bottom of each pan, and then grease the parchment paper.

-- Pour the batter into the prepared cake pans, evenly distributing the batter between the pans. *Using a scale is the best way to make sure the amounts are equal.
+- Pour the batter into the prepared cake pans, evenly distributing it between the pans. *Using a scale is the best way to ensure the amounts are equal.

 - Place the cake pans on the center rack of the preheated oven and bake for 20-25 minutes, or until a toothpick inserted into the center of the cake comes out clean.